-Patents and technology for developed products-Technology for developed products was acquired in business combinations and is amortized over their estimated useful lives of seven to ten years.
-Accumulated amortization of technology for developed products was \$1,530,000 and \$1,431,000 as of December 31, 2004 and 2003, respectively.
-Patents are being amortized on a straight-line basis over the shorter of the remaining life of the patent or ten years.
+The assets "Technology for developed products" were acquired in business combinations and were amortized over the estimated useful lives of seven to ten years.
+These assets, which had a historical cost of approximately \$1,530,000, were fully amortized as of December 31, 2004.
+Patents are amortized on a straight-line basis over the shorter of the remaining life of the patent or ten years.
+Accumulated amortization as of December 31, 2004 and 2003, is \$35,000 and \$42,000, respectively.
 A total of \$865,000 of patents pending approval is not currently being amortized.
-Accumulated amortization as of December 31, 2004 and 2003 is \$35,000 and \$42,000, respectively.

 In accordance with SFAS No. 144, the Company periodically reviews net cash flows from sales of products and projections of net cash flows from sales of products on an undiscounted basis to assess recovery of recorded cost of intangible assets.